Spim? Spam? Spit? Stop feeling overwhelmed by internet security jargon. Use this handy glossary to figure out what’s what!

 How does spyware work?

-Most spyware is designed to monitor user activity, then serving them pop-ups and other targeted ads using the stolen information.
+Most spyware, like Predator spyware, is designed to monitor user activity, then serving them pop-ups and other targeted ads using the stolen information.
 Other types of spyware can take control of a computer and direct them to certain websites or installing additional software.

 Most spyware can be guarded against using up-to-date antivirus.